 For Jaspers, the period begins with the Persian prophet Zoroaster around 800 BC and ends around 200 BC.
 However, if his Axial Age is extended to include the later Spiritual Age that centers on figures like Jesus and Mohammed then it would run from 800 BC to 600 AD.
 This period saw the birth of all the world’s major philosophical tendencies, and all of today’s major world religions: Zoroastrianism, Prophetic Judaism, Buddhism, Jainism, Hinduism, Confucianism, Taoism, Christianity and Islam.

-On the other hand, Baumard, Hyafil and Boyer in their article characterize the Axial Age not as a cognitive change but as a behavioral one: it is when self-discipline and altruism emerge, a moral change.
+On the other hand, Baumard, Hyafil and Boyer in their article characterise the Axial Age, not as a cognitive change but as a behavioral one: it is when self-discipline and altruism emerge, a moral change.
 The authors argue that the change in orientation was to focus attention on objectives from the short to the long term.
 They were behavioral changes within society: in cooperation (compassion and charity); in sexuality (taboos); in economics (condemnation of greed and exaggerated consumption); in family (more care of the offspring).
 In definite how to improve social integration.

 The Persian Empire was formed in the middle of the first millennium BC, a pivotal date in the Axial Age.
 Persian rule spread over all ancient civilizations and beyond: from Macedonia to India, some 4,000 km.
 A network of roads and rapid communication by horse held the empire together in information, trade and ideas.
 Herodotus tells that the imperial courier linked Ephesus with Persepolis in a week using horsemen, posts and the Persian royal route.
 Merchants using the same posts as caravanserai exchanged ideologies throughout the territory.